psmith1303/BlogMyRun/README.md

                          time the application was used.
 If the application has not been used before, it will try and get all the since year zero !

+BlogMyRun.py -a -w 60  # Wait 60 seconds between getting each activity to avoid
+	                     hitting SmashRun's API limits (for user logins).

 BlogMyRun.py -m "https://goo.gl/5y3S82" # use the icon at the URL as the marker on the maps